Star Wars Galaxies Chronicles

 Reeling it in

 Trinity Republic would be the multi-gaming guild that Yil Geivan (the oldest friend from my time in SWG) would recruit me to after I returned from a long break from gaming due to studies in 2005.
 Crystal Valley, Paragon Federation, and everything I’ve known back then collapsed due to inactivity, especially after Jarel Elus (mayor of Crystal Valley) quit the game.
 Trinity Republic would see me through the entirety of World of Warcraft from 2005 to 2010, in between several stretches of breaks.
-Trinity also brought me to EVE Online, a game that I still play today.
+Trinity also brought me to EVE Online.

-I remember Yil Geivan telling me “these guys have seen the tough times, and they started out just like we did.”
-I knew it to be true from the very first day I joined Trinity.
-It was a twist of fate that the seemingly small choice of choosing what server you will play on from day one could cause you to miss an entire lifetime of good times and old friends.
+I remember Yil Geivan telling me, “These guys have seen the tough times, and they started out just like we did.”
+I knew this to be true from the very first day I joined Trinity.
+It was a twist of fate that the seemingly small choice of what server you will play on from day one could cause you to miss an entire lifetime of good times and old friends.

 The Jedi and the Force